saysimple/saysimple-plugin-devkit/README.md

 ### Package.json

-Then change the following parts of the `package.json`
+After installation of the existing app you should make the following changes to the `package.json` to fully customize the existing app to your own app

 #### name